bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ### Operators for filtering

-The filter criteria apply to the fields in the document, and the filter criteria is always constant.
+The filter criteria apply to the fields in the document, and the filter criteria are always constant.
 Thus **it is not possible, for example, to compare two fields**, and we cannot refer to other collections.
-There is a so called MongoDB aggregation pipeline, which allows you to formulate more complex queries, but for now let us focus on simple queries.
+There is a so-called MongoDB aggregation pipeline, which allows you to formulate more complex queries, but for now, let us focus on simple queries.

 The filter condition compares a field in the document to a constant we specify.
 The following options are most commonly used.